Church Lodge is a Grade II listed building in the Bridgend local planning authority area, Wales. First listed on 13 November 1997. House.

 Description

-Modernised internally but containing an ornate cast iron fireplace in the main range, and a single stained glass shield in red with three white chevrons (the Trinity) in gable-end window of wing.
+Internally, the lodge has been modernised but retains an ornate cast iron fireplace in the main range and a single stained glass shield in red featuring three white chevrons (representing the Trinity) in the gable-end window of the wing.
+There are modern additions behind the main structure, and a courtyard wall is attached to the left side of the porch.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.